Hands-on Activity: Product Development and the Environment

 Engineers consider the environmental impacts to our air, water and other natural resources when creating new products.
 To do this, they consider the entire life cycle of products—including materials acquisition, materials processing, manufacturing, packaging, transportation, use and disposal.
 These represent all the life phases of products, similar to the life cycles of animals in nature.
 Looking at the life cycle of a product helps us understand how we use the Earth's natural resources and energy and, particularly, how we produce waste.

-An engineer uses a life cycle assessment to measure how much energy and impact a product has on the environment, from its creation to its final disposal.
+An engineer uses a life cycle assessment to measure how much energy is used to create a product and the impact a product has on the environment, from its creation to its final disposal.
 This includes several general steps to determining the overall environmental impact of a manufactured product.
 The first step is called an inventory analysis.
-In this step, a product's energy and materials used during its life cycle are calculated.
+In this step, the energy and materials used during a product's life cycle are calculated.
 A number value is assigned for energy and physical materials for all the phases of the life cycle (materials acquisition, materials processing, manufacturing, packaging, transportation, use, and disposal).
-The next step is an impact analysis—the number values from step 1 are added together.
-This final number represents the total impact on the environment.
+The next step is an impact analysis—where the number values from step 1 are added together.
+This gives a final number which represents the total impact on the environment.
 Lastly, an improvement analysis is performed to determine any way to reduce the product's impact on the environment.
-For example, conserving energy or water during any of the phases of the life cycle or exchanging materials for less hazardous waste producing ones would help reduce the impact.
+For example, conserving energy or water during any of the phases of the life cycle or exchanging materials for less hazardous waste ones would help reduce the impact.
 Then, the changes are inserted back into the inventory analysis to determine if the total environmental impact can be reduced.

 Today, we are going to think about the life cycle of some engineered products.
 Since we are not developing new products, we are going to re-engineer existing ones by breaking the products down into their individual parts and examine each part for our analysis.
 Using that information, we will assign representative numbers for the environmental impact of our products and compare those impact numbers with the other products of our classmates.
 Then we will think about ways to reduce our numbers, or in essence, the environmental impact of our products.